Renormalizability of nonlocal quantum gravity coupled to matter: Overview of the theory

-To complete this short review on the classical theory, let us also recall that the nonlocal equations of motion are at least linear in $E_i$ \cite{Modesto:2021ief}, \be \left[e^{{\rm H}(\hat{\De}_{\La_*})}\right]_{kj} \, E_j + O(E^2) = 0 \,, \ee which implies that all the solutions of the equations of motion $E_i=0$ of the associated local system are also solutions of the nonlocal one.
-It is then not difficult to show that these solutions have the same stability properties, so that a stable solution in the local theory is also stable in the nonlocal one \cite{Modesto:2021soh}.
+To complete this short review on the classical theory, let us also recall that the nonlocal equations of motion are at least linear in $E_i$ \cite{Modesto:2021ief}, \be \left[e^{{\rm H}(\hat{\De}_{\La_*})}\right]_{kj} \, E_j + O(E^2) = 0 \,, \ee which implies that all the solutions of the local equations of motion $E_i=0$ of the associated local system are also solutions of the nonlocal one.
+It is then not difficult to show that these solutions have the same stability properties as in the subsidiary local theory (e.g., Einstein's gravity with matter), so that a stable solution in the local theory is also stable in the nonlocal one \cite{Modesto:2021soh}.